YuchenXia/AASbyLLM/related_works/README.md

 - Apply generative LLMs for **inferencing** and embedding LLMs for **similarity retrieval**

 ### Benefits:
-- Wider range of **input flexibility** and format independent
+- Wider range of **input flexibility** and format independent, as long as the meaning of text input is understandable
 - **Generally applicable** to different disciplinary domains.
-- Instead of using manually crafted mapping rules, the system utilizes the knowledge learned in LLMs
+- Instead of using manually crafted mapping rules, the system utilizes the knowledge learned by LLMs
 - The system adds proper **semantic annotation** for disambiguating the **concepts of the data property**
-- The system optimizes relevant information details to enhances the quality of AAS
+- The system optimizes relevant information details during the processing and enhances the quality of AAS

 ### Implications:
 - This prototype demonstrates the machine capability to **semantically understand and generate data properties**.